 Bandage scissors, a black ballpoint pen, a penlight and a stethoscope are required parts of the uniform.
+LSUA faculty reserve the right to alter this policy according to the clinical environment.
 It is at the discretion of the course instructor to allow cell phones to be used for learning purposes only in the clinical setting.
 Cell phones and other electronic devices are prohibited while gathering clinical assignment information and are strictly prohibited in all patient care areas.
 Students are not allowed to take pictures of any sort while obtaining clinical information and/or caring for patients.

-Students not conforming to uniform policy will be required to leave the clinical setting and will count as a missed clinical day.
+Students not conforming to uniform policy will be required to leave the clinical setting and will count as a missed clinical day with a clinical unsatisfactory.